civicmapper/culvert-toolkit/docs/docs/index.md

 ***This documentation is a work-in-progress***

-The Culvert Analysis Toolkit is an Inlet + Culvert Peak-Flow and Capacity Calculator that uses a TR-55 Model and parameters derived from geospatial data.
+The Culvert Analysis Toolkit is an inlet and culvert peak-flow and capacity calculator that uses a TR-55 Model and parameters derived from geospatial data.
+It analyzes how culverts perform within their watershed and reports out their capacity to handle storm events of increasing frequencies, and identifies the storms that might cause them to fail.

+## Who is this toolkit for?

+The toolkit is designed to support understanding the efficacy of stormwater culvert infrastructure at a broad scale for planning purposes.
+To that end, the tool has two audiences:

+* Planners, who can use the outputs to support decision-making
+* Analysts, who are able to run the tool in GIS software and are comforttable wrangling the spatial datasets that are required inputs of the tools

+### What this toolkit is not

+This toolkit is not:

+* a replacement engineering tools like HEC-RAS or SWMM
+* appropriate for supporting the design and engineering of indivdual culverts

+---

+## Getting Started

-* See [Installation](installation.md) to get the Culvert Analysis Toolkit running in ArcGIS Pro
+1. [Installation](installation.md): get the Culvert Analysis Toolkit set up in ArcGIS Pro
-* [The toolbox](agp-python-toolbox.md) page provides an overview of the toolbox.
+2. [The Toolbox](agp-python-toolbox.md): an overview of the tools and what they do.
-* See the [Data Guides overview](data-overview.md) to understand the types inputs the tool requires
+3. [Data Guides](data-overview.md): walk-throughs of the types inputs the tool requires and how to prepare them
-* The [Analysis Guide overview](analysis-guide-overview.md) describes the ways the tool can be run.
+4. [Analysis Guide](analysis-guide-overview.md): using the tool and working with the results

 ---